topjer/python_profiling_overview/README.md

 * [snakeviz](https://jiffyclub.github.io/snakeviz/)
 * [tuna](https://github.com/nschloe/tuna)

 While snakeviz provides more features than tuna, the latter claims that the results are more reliable than snakeviz.
+Still it is worth trying out both tools for yourself.
+See whether you can find any inconsistencies in the output of snakeviz.

 So we will focus on Tuna for now.